-Further details about the Civil Service pension arrangements can be found at the website: http://www.civilservicepensionscheme.org.uk.
+Further details about the Civil Service pension arrangements can be found here at Civil Service Pensions (opens in a new window).

 Cash Equivalent Transfer Values

 A Cash Equivalent Transfer Value (CETV) is the actuarially assessed capitalised value of the pension scheme benefits accrued by a member at a particular point in time.
 The benefits valued are the member's accrued benefits and any contingent spouse's pension payable from the scheme.
 A CETV is a payment made by a pension scheme or arrangement to secure pension benefits in another pension scheme or arrangement when the member leaves a scheme and chooses to transfer the benefits accrued in their former scheme.
 The pension figures shown relate to the benefits that the individual has accrued as a consequence of their total membership of the pension scheme, not just their service in a senior capacity to which disclosure applies.